Satkirat-kaur/CST8913/Lab2/Lab2.md

 ## 4. Conclusion

 Both IaaS and PaaS offer various advantages depending on our needs.
-IaaS gives you more control over the infrastructure, making it suitable for more customized setups, but it requires more effort to manage.
-PaaS, on the other hand, is easier to use as it abstracts away much of the complexity, handling scaling and infrastructure management for us.
-The choice between IaaS and PaaS depends on your requirements for control, flexibility, and how much you are willing to manage.
+IaaS gives us more control over the infrastructure, making it suitable for more customized setups, but it requires more effort to manage.
+PaaS, on the other hand, is easier to use as it reduces much of the complexity, handling scaling and infrastructure management for us.